awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 ```
 ### Update WorkItems.js

-You must modify the **WorkItems.js** file so that your React requests work with your Java backend.
+You must modify the **WorkItems.js** file so that your React requests work with your Kotlin backend.
 Update this file to include this code.

 ```javascript
 import React, {useEffect, useState} from 'react';